Deflation

 Detailed Explanation:

 Economists fear deflation.
 Deflation is most common during severe recessions or depressions.
-When prices are falling, consumers may delay purchases goods and services hoping to pay less if they wait long enough.
-Why purchase something today when it will cost less tomorrow?
+When prices are falling, consumers may delay purchasing goods and services, hoping to pay less if they wait long enough.
+Why buy something today when it will cost less tomorrow?
 Businesses may delay investing in equipment until the equipment prices fall and consumers resume purchasing their product.
-These behaviors discourage economic growth and may exacerbate a recession.
-This is why most economists favor moderate inflation to any deflation.
+These behaviors discourage economic growth and may exacerbate a recession, which is why most economists favor moderate inflation over deflation.
+However, during periods of disinflation consumers and businesses continue to have an incentive to buy in the present to avoid higher prices in the future.

 Deflation must not be confused with disinflation.
 Disinflation may be the desired result of monetary policy when a central bank wants to reduce the inflation rate.
 Disinflation is a slowing of the rate of inflation.
-Unlike deflation, prices continue to rise during disinflation - they just increase at a slower rate.
-Unlike deflation, businesses and consumers have an incentive to purchase in the present to avoid higher prices in the future.
+Unlike deflation, prices continue to rise during disinflation, but less than in the prior period.
+For example, if January’s inflation rate equaled one percent, and February’s inflation equals negative 0.25%, deflation occurred, but if the inflation rate fell to 0.25%, disinflation occurred.

 inflation rate chart